Deddington: Public buildings and administration

+Deddington Telephone Exchange was closed in November 2025, the first of nearly 5,000 to be closed across the country by Openreach as part of the digital switchover from copper cables to fibre optic.

 Schools

 "Tchure" is a common Midlands dialect word for an alley.
 The Tchure in Deddington is an old alleyway that is now a bridleway.
 Oxfordshire has identically-named alleys in Charlton-on-Otmoor and Upper Heyford.

 In 1446 the Guild of the Holy Trinity founded a school.
 In 1548 the teacher was the chantry priest, William Burton, whom the Chantry Commissioners found was "a good scole master and bryngyth up yought very well in learnyng".
 But the dissolution of the chantry in the reformation brought the school to an end.
 On 15 February 1672, a new charity school was opened "in a corner of the church".
 It is not clear whether the school operated continuously thereafter, but in 1727 it was reported that Deddington had "a school for sixteen boys, and as many girls", and in 1738 it had 20 boys.
 By 1808, there were 35 pupils.

 In 1814 a Deddington National School Society was founded to create separate boys' and girls' to succeed the charity school.
 By 1816 the two schools were teaching 35 children between them, including about 20 from neighbouring parishes.
 By 1832 the school was housed in converted buildings, including a barn, attached to Appletree Farm in Hopcraft Lane.
 Support for Deddington's National Schools declined until in 1848 they had only 80 pupils between them.
 Purpose-built boys' and girls' school buildings were designed by William Hambley of London and completed in 1854 on a new site in Banbury Road.
 The two schools were an immediate success and pupil numbers recovered to 180 by 1856.
 But school attendance varied with the seasons, as in the summer farm-workers' children tended to help more on the farm.
 In 1868, 247 children attended the school in winter but only 191 in summer.
 Boys and girls remained in separate schools on the same site until 1908, when the girls' school became the infants' school and the boys' school became a mixed school for the older children.

 In 1951 the Windmill Secondary Modern School was completed on the site of the former windmill in Hempton Road and the former National School was reorganised as a primary school.
 In 1958 the Diocese of Oxford modernised the primary school with a new kitchen, cloakrooms, WCs, corridor, a new classroom and enlarged windows for the old classrooms.
 The modernisation was designed by the Diocesan Surveyor, the architect T. Lawrence Dale.
-In 1971 the Windmill School was closed, and since then most of Deddington children of secondary school age have attended The Warriner School, Bloxham.
-The former secondary school is now the Windmill Centre and is used by Deddington Pre-School.
+In 1971 the Windmill School was closed as part of changes to educational provision in Banbury.
+Children at the Windmill School transferred to the Warriner School, though the Windmill School site became an annexe to the Warriner School.
+Its site is now the Windmill Centre and is used by Deddington Pre-School.
 Deddington Primary School continues to use the buildings in Banbury Road.